 The Challenges Faced in Implementing

-While the advantages of it are evident, their successful implementation comes with challenges.
+While the advantages of it are evident, its successful implementation comes with challenges.
 Clinicians and staff may face resistance to change, technical difficulties, and concerns regarding privacy and security.

 Assessing the Training Needs